andresfelipe328/CPSC-454---Secure-Cloud-Storage/README.md

 6. Input upload, download, or delete
 7. Results will be in AWS.
 8. You'll need AWS key ID and secret key, so contact me if you want to run the code.

+1. Make sure to have all the files in this branch, a directory call download, and a file name test.txt
+  1. If you want, you can choose the file, but change in code as well
+2. Install aws-sdk -> npm install aws-sdk